 Suspensions can range from one to ten days.
-The length of the suspension is dependent on the severity and/or frequency of the behaviour/incident.
+(Suspensions of more than 10 days can be imposed for serious, persistent or repeated breaches of the school's behaviour expectations in consultation with the Cluster Leader and Cluster manager) The length of the suspension is dependent on the severity and/or frequency of the behaviour/incident.
 BCE mandates suspension for a number of major behaviours including the possession of alcohol, drugs, weapons and serious violence or threat of physical violence.